Mariners win 14th in row, Rodríguez key hit to beat Rangers - NewsBreak

 Mariners right-hander Chris Flexen gave up a run in 3 2/3 innings after starting on three days’ rest for the first time in his career.
 Paul Sewald, the last of six Seattle pitchers, worked a scoreless ninth after a leadoff walk.

 After the All-Star break, Seattle has a six-game homestand against the Texas teams.
 AL West-leading Houston visits first starting Friday.
-Servais said LHP Marco Gonzales was the likely starter.
+Manager Scott Servais said LHP Marco Gonzales was the likely starter.

 The Rangers play at Miami on Thursday in a makeup game from the delayed start of the season, then go to Oakland.
 RHP Jon Gray, the opening day starter, is expected to face the Marlins.